melvinquick/windows-setup-script/README.md

   - Add section for installing Chocolatey

-- PowerShell :construction:
+- PowerShell :white_check_mark:

-  - Add check for PowerShell Config Directory Path and create it if it doesn't exist :white_check_mark:
+  - Add check for PowerShell Config Directory Path and create it if it doesn't exist
-  - Add a way to refresh the environment when needed for Winget and Git pickup :x:
+  - Add a way to refresh the environment when needed for Winget and Git pickup
-  - Add exit command at end to get out of nested PowerShell :white_check_mark:
+  - Add exit command at end to get out of nested PowerShell

 - Scoop :white_check_mark: